 5.4 If it is determined that any member of the group has not been affected by all of the issues raised in the complaint, the University reserves the right to exclude them from the group complaint.
 In the event of this, Governance and Secretariat Services and / or the Student Complaints Officer will inform the spokesperson of any members of the group that will be excluded, and advise them that they would be required to submit a separate, individual complaint if they wish to progress it.

-6.1 Students studying at Collaborative Partner organisations who are enrolled on University of Gloucestershire awards should follow the Collaborative Partner’s complaints procedure, as set out in the Student Contract for Students studying at University of Gloucestershire Partnership Organisations .
-Collaborative Partners organisations are responsible for investigating both academic and non-academic student complaints initially and, where possible, resolving them under their own procedures.
+6.1 Students studying at collaborative partner organisations who are enrolled on University of Gloucestershire awards should refer to the collaborative partner’s complaints procedure in the first instance.
+Collaborative partners are responsible for investigating both academic and non-academic student complaints initially and, where possible, resolving them under their own procedures.

-6.3 The University will not review non-academic complaints which have exhausted a Partner’s procedures.
-Non-academic complaints normally relate to alleged inadequacies in other non-academic services provided to student
+6.3 The University will not review non-academic complaints which have exhausted a partner’s procedures.
+Non-academic complaints normally relate to alleged inadequacies in other non-academic services provided to students.